smissingham/missingham.net/content/Data Development/Big Data on Home Hardware.md

 Your first thought might be to go to AWS and rent an EC2 virtual machine with 200GB+ RAM and continue on using the tools you're used to.
 This works for some, but I encourage learning to adapt and using alternatives tools that support this use case on home hardware, no extra cost outlay!

+To be clear, this article discusses "larger-than-memory" data sets.
+Those where the file size is greater than RAM on your local machine, but still fits on disk!
+For larger-than-storage data sets, there will be a follow up article.

 # Data Frame Libraries
 ___